NautilusTrader

 • BinanceWebSocketClient: Low-level WebSocket API connectivity.

-• BinanceSpotExecutionClient/BinanceFuturesExecutionClient: An account management and trade execution gateway.
+• BinanceSpotExecutionClient / BinanceFuturesExecutionClient: Account management and trade execution gateway.

 • BinanceLiveDataClientFactory: Factory for Binance data clients (used by the trading node builder).